gkbichara/Performance-Comparison/README.md

-# ⚽ Season Differentials — Real-Time Team Over/Underperformance Tracker
+# The Gaffer's Notebook — European Football Intelligence Platform

 ## Overview

-**Season Differentials** is a data project that compares how every football (soccer) team across **Europe's Top 5 Leagues** is performing this season versus the same stage last season.
+**The Gaffer's Notebook** is a data pipeline that tracks how every club across **Europe's Top 5 Leagues** is trending year-over-year, both at the team level and the player level.
+It combines results from [football-data.co.uk](https://www.football-data.co.uk/) with player metrics from [Understat.com](https://understat.com/), pushes everything into Supabase each night, and exposes clean CSVs plus a database you can query or build dashboards on top of.

-Instead of just showing current league tables, this tool measures *how much better or worse* each team is doing **against the same opponents and venues** they faced last year.
+Instead of just showing league tables, the project measures *how much better or worse* each team is doing **against the same opponents and venues** they faced last year, and how much each player contributes to their club's goal-scoring and (soon) xG output.

 **Leagues Covered:**
 - 🇮🇹 Serie A